glynnbird/mangogrep/README.md

 ### JSONL files

 JSONL files contain one JSON object per line of output.
-The [couchsnap](https://www.npmjs.com/package/couchsnap) utiltity creates such files, so `mangogrep` is good for finding slices of data from a single backup snapshots:
+The [couchsnap](https://www.npmjs.com/package/couchsnap) utiltity creates such files, so `mangogrep` is good for finding slices of data from a single backup snapshot:

 ```sh
 # find a single document id from a single file